parabamoghv/Erdos_AU2024_copy/README.md

 # Erdős Institute Data Science Boot Camp
 ## Spring 2024 Edition

+This change is being made for the purposes of an instructional video and will be deleted.

 This repository contains the materials for the Spring 2024 edition of the Erdős Institute's Data Science Boot Camp programming, https://www.erdosinstitute.org/programs/spring-2023/data-science-boot-camp.
 To learn more about the boot camp visit that website.
 Below we will provide a breakdown of the contents of this repository, see the README file in each folder for a more detailed description.

 ## erdos_sp_2024 conda environment